SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 a result, each new state found alien minorities within its borders and next of kin under foreign rule (Palmer 692).
-These cultural divides, suspiciously reminiscent of the Slavic misrepresentations in the pre-war
+These cultural divides, suspiciously reminiscent of the Slavic misrepresentations in the pre-war Austrian Empire, led to numerous fractured states with disgruntled populations.

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.